alfisyahri313/super-cashier/README.md

 Insert the current transaction to database.
 Delete the current item_list.

 ### Test and Output
-* Test Can be seen in testing.ipynb
+* Test can be seen in testing.ipynb
 * Final Output
 ![Alt text](/database-table2.png "Database SQLite")